-As shown above, components may be shared by multiple clients if more than one client participates in the configuration of an application.
+As shown above, components may be shared by multiple clients, if more than one client participates in the configuration of an application.
 In CINEMA, shared components are associated with a globally unique identifier.
 All clients sharing a given component create this component in their application domain by providing the component's global identifier.
 Of course, only the create operation issued first establishes the component, while all succeeding ones just enable the callers to access the (already existing) component.

-The following code fragment shows the creation of the component objects in the conferencing example illustrated in Figure 1.1.
+The following code fragment shows the creation of the component objects in the conferencing example illustrated in Figure 1.
 The mixer component is defined as a shared component using the global identifier 'conference'.

-'''

-micro = COMPONENT( "microphone",micro_dev);

-mixer = COMPONENT( "audio_mixer",NULL,"conference" );

-speaker = COMPONENT( "speaker",speaker_dev);

-'''
+''' micro = COMPONENT( "microphone" ,micro_dev ) ; mixer = COMPONENT( "audio_mixer" ,NULL , "conference" ) ; speaker = COMPONENT( "speaker" ,speaker_dev ) ; '''

-For component initialization, each component provides a method called 'init'.
+For component initialization, each component provides a method called "init".
 The code example below initializes the microphone and the speaker component and specifies the sensitivity to 50 and the volume to 40.
-The initialization has to be done before defining a session.
+The initialization has to be done before defining a session (see Section 4.1).

 '''

-micro ->init("sensitivity",50);

-speaker->init("volume",40);
+micro->init( "sensitivity" ,50 ) ; // initialization

+speaker->init( "volume" ,40 ) ;

 '''

-After component objects have been created, they are connected by creating links among their ports.
+After component objects have been created, they can be connected by creating links between their ports.
 The component's port objects are accessed by using the method 'port' in connection with the port identifier.
 In our code fragment, we link the output port of the microphone component (named 'audio') and the input port of the mixer component (named 'audio_in').
 A second link is established between the output port of the mixer component ('audio_out') and the input port of the speaker component ('audio').

-''' link(micro->port("audio"), mixer->port("audio_in")); link(mixer->port("audio_out"), speaker->port("audio")); '''
+''' link(micro->port("audio"),mixer->port("audio_in")); link(mixer->port("audio_out"),speaker->port("audio")); '''

 It is important to mention that building up a data flow graph only describes the topology of an application.
 Linking components does not imply the reservation of resources.
-To enable communication, sessions have to be established.
+To enable communication, so-called sessions have to be established, which are the abstraction for atomic resource reservation (see Section 4.1.).